German Mobility Award

 Digital innovations for a mobile, safe and sustainable society

-“Germany is the number one mobility country!
-With the German Mobility Award, we are promoting moving innovations made in Germany.
-Because with the best ideas we will become a trailblazer for Mobility 4.0,” says Alexander Dobrindt, the German Federal Minister of Transport and Digital Infrastructure, summing up the aim of the competition.
+“Germany is the number one country in the field of mobility!
+We promote mobility innovations made in Germany with the German Mobility Award because we believe that the best ideas will make us a trailblazer for Mobility 4.0,” says Alexander Dobrindt, the German Federal Minister of Transport and Digital Infrastructure, summing up the idea behind the competition.

-In every competition year, ten trailblazing best-practice projects centring on the themes of participation (2016), safety (2017) and sustainabilty (2018) are awarded.
-Companies, start-ups, cities and municipalities, research institutions, universities, partnerships, networks, transport associations, clusters, and other German-based organisations have the opportunity to apply for the Germany Mobility Award.
-An expert jury selectes the prize winners whose innovative projects harness the possibilities afforded by digitalisation to make mobility more intelligent.
-A 16-strong expert jury, chaired by Dorothee Bär, Member of the German Parliament and Parliamentary State Secretary to the Federal Minister of Transport and Digital Infrastructure, selectes the ten competition winners.
+Each year, awards are presented to ten trailblazing, best-practice projects centring on a given theme, e.g. Participation (2016), Safety (2017) and Sustainabilty (2018).
+Companies, start-ups, cities and municipalities, research institutions, universities, partnerships, networks, transport associations, clusters, and other German-based organisations are all eligible to apply for the Germany Mobility Award.
+A 16-strong panel of experts chaired by Dorothee Bär, Member of the German Parliament and Parliamentary State Secretary to the Federal Minister of Transport and Digital Infrastructure judges the entries and selects the ten prize winners, whose innovative projects ideally leverage the possibilities opened up by digitalisation to make mobility more intelligent.